-I am a 47 year old woman (oh yes I am) and most likely in peri-menopause.
+I am at the time of writing this (2018) a 47 year old woman and most likely in peri-menopause.
 I say ‘most likely’ because so far the symptoms I do have are of the very light variety (mainly a mood swing here and there, some sleep issues and the occasional unexplained itching of the skin) and might as well be attributed to other factors and circumstances.
 But fact of the matter is (peri-)menopause happens to all women and can be a difficult period for several reasons: fat gain (the dreaded middle-age spread), loss of muscle tone, insomnia, mood swings and the dreaded hot flashes are all very common and can seriously inhibit your well-being.

 I am convinced though my adherence to low carb plays, and will play, a large part in trying to make this period in my life more of a smooth sailing as opposed to what is perceived by many as mid-life agony.
 So let’s talk a little bit about (peri-)menopause itself and how a keto lifestyle can help alleviate the troubles that come with it.